jh3nd3rs0n/jargyle/README.md

 You can have Jargyle perform host name resolution through SOCKS5 server chaining under the following conditions:

 -   Jargyle is chained to another SOCKS5 server.
--   The other SOCKS5 server supports the SOCKS5 RESOLVE command.
-(At the time of this writing, the SOCKS5 RESOLVE command is an exclusive SOCKS5 command made for Jargyle.
+-   The other SOCKS5 server supports [the SOCKS5 RESOLVE command](#5-3-the-socks5-resolve-command).
+(At the time of this writing, the SOCKS5 RESOLVE command is an additional SOCKS5 command made for Jargyle.
 Therefore the other SOCKS5 server would at the very least be another running instance of Jargyle.)

 By default, host name resolution through SOCKS5 server chaining is disabled.
 To enable host name resolution through SOCKS5 server chaining, you would need to set the setting `chaining.socks5.forwardHostnameResolution` to `true`.